hpssjellis/maker100-eco/README.md

 # maker100-eco
-Roboitcs, IoT and TinyML Machine Learning using in-expensive hardware such as the $14 Seeedstudio XiaoEsp32s and the $14 RakWireless Rak2270StickerTracker
+Roboitcs, IoT and TinyML Machine Learning using in-expensive hardware such as the[$13.99 USD Seeedstudio XiaoEsp32s](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) and the [$14.50 USD RakWireless RAK2270StickerTracker]